Tree Fruit: What are chill hours?

 Mississippi's winter chilling information

-Deciduous fruits and nuts stop growing in late summer or fall, drop their leaves, and are dormant during the winter, then resume growth in the spring.
+Deciduous fruits and nuts stop growing in late summer or fall, drop their leaves, go dormant during the winter, and then resume growth in the spring.
 This relationship between plant and environment is important to the survival of the plant.
-Growing plants that are nonhardy and incapable of becoming hardy, need dormancy during winter for survival.
-In areas where winters may fluctuate between cold and mild temperatures, species have developed with long chilling requirements, so they will not begin to grow in midwinter even though it may warm up to growing temperatures for several days.
+Growing plants that are non-hardy and incapable of becoming hardy need dormancy during winter for survival.
+In areas where winters may fluctuate between cold and mild temperatures, species have developed long chilling requirements, so they will not begin to grow in midwinter even though it may warm up to growing temperatures for several days.

 Dr. Arlie Powell (fruit specialist in Alabama) has performed research and demonstrations with Dormex in Alabama for over 10 years.
 Information concerning Dormex can be found on their web site, Alabama Winter Chilling